10 Iconic Movies That Pass the Bechdel Test

 The Terminator (1984) and Terminator 3: Rise of the Machines (2003)

 Here’s a fun fact: While not every Terminator movie passes the Bechdel test, at least two do: 1984’s The Terminator and 2003’s Terminator 3: Rise of the Machines.
-The first one passes for a couple reasons, namely due to a conversation where Linda Hamilton’s Sarah Connor talks with her roommate Ginger (Bess Motta) about her pet iguana, and another exchange with a fellow waitress who tells her about the first female victim in the T-800’s killing spree.
+The first one passes for a couple reasons, namely due to a scene where Linda Hamilton’s Sarah Connor talks with her roommate Ginger (Bess Motta) about her pet iguana, and another exchange with a fellow waitress who tells her about the first female victim in the T-800’s killing spree.

 Terminator 3 also passes because of pets, with Kate Brewster (Claire Danes) and Betsy (Moira Harris) exchanging pleasantries when the latter brings her dog into the vet’s office, believing it’s sick.